Swhag/Cloud9/README.md

 ### Features

 - Auto-detect location
-- Search locations (OpenWeatherMap API calls)
+- Search for locations using OpenWeatherMap API calls.
-- Display current and forecast weather data for a given location
+- Display current and forecast weather data for a selected location.
-- Weather dashboards with weather icons and chart
+- Weather dashboards with fully responsive design.
-- Dynamic weather background based on weather condition
+- Dynamic weather background based on weather conditions.

 ### Frameworks